 Diagnosis is suggested by development of nephrotic syndrome, particularly in patients who have potential causes of membranous nephropathy.
-The diagnosis is confirmed by biopsy Renal biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
+The diagnosis is confirmed by renal biopsy Renal biopsy Biopsy of the urinary tract requires a trained specialist (nephrologist, urologist, or interventional radiologist).
 Indications for diagnostic biopsy include unexplained nephritic or nephrotic... read more .

-Proteinuria is in the nephrotic range in 80%.
+Proteinuria is in the nephrotic range in 80% of patients.
 Laboratory testing is done as indicated for nephrotic syndrome Overview of Nephrotic Syndrome Nephrotic syndrome is urinary excretion of > 3 g of protein/day due to a glomerular disorder plus edema and hypoalbuminemia.
 It is more common among children and has both primary and secondary... read more .
 The glomerular filtration rate (GFR), if measured, is normal or decreased.

 Identifying presence or absence of PLA2R antibody and the subclass of IgG deposits may help to differentiate idiopathic from secondary membranous nephropathy.
 For example, the deposits in idiopathic membranous nephropathy are PLA2R antibody positive and predominantly IgG 4, whereas PLA2R antibody is typically negative and IgG 1 and 2 predominate in malignancy-associated membranous nephropathy (1 Diagnosis reference Membranous nephropathy is deposition of immune complexes on the glomerular basement membrane (GBM) with GBM thickening.
-Cause is usually unknown, although secondary causes include drugs, infections... read more ).
+Cause is usually unknown, although secondary causes include medications... read more ).

 Electron microscopic features in immunologic glomerular disorders

 Diagnosis of cause